Everyday we try our best to uphold our school ethos, ‘working together for the good of each other.’

 This week we have been working hard on our maths.
 We have been thinking about addition fact families.
 This was a little tricky at first but with lots of hard work we got there.
 We have also been looking at number bonds to ten, we love maths so much that we even used our developing knowledge of number bonds to make Christmas paper chain decorations.
 In RE we have been thinking about how at Christmas time we celebrate God giving the world the greatest gift- His Son, Jesus.
 We have learnt about the Annunciation, which is when the Angel Gabriel visited Mary with a special message from God.
 In DT we learnt about different mechanisms and how things move.
 We made our very own phonics matching game.

 It has been lovely to see the children back in school after the half term break.
 The children have been working hard once again.
 In maths the children have been using part whole models to help them understand addition.
 They have even been writing their own number sentences.
-There has also been lots of singing this week, as we continue to learn our nativity songs.
+The children thought about what God means to them and how God holds us all in His hands.
+There has also been lots of singing this week, as we continue to prepare ourselves for the season of Advent, to think about the Christmas story and learn our nativity songs.

 In maths the children have worked hard to secure their knowledge of one more and one less and moved on to comparing groups of objects by matching.
 In science they have continued to think about their five senses and in particular their sense of hearing and their sense of sight.
 We completed an experiment to discover how distance can change the volume at which hear certain sounds and we carried out an investigation to find out what it might feel like to have no sight.
 In English the children have been writing about how ‘super duper’ they are and what makes them unique.
-At the start of the week our class was asked to perform a poem or song during our whole school celebration assembly.
-We chose a jolly song all about God’s creation of the world, complete with actions and dancing!
-The children have been learning all about God’s awe inspiring gift of creation and this song has been a lot of fun to learn and rehearse.The children performed their song during our assembly and were absolutely fantastic.
+At the start of the week our class was asked to perform a poem or song during our whole school celebration assembly!
+As the children have been learning all about God’s awe inspiring gift of creation and how we can help care for God’s beautiful world chose to perform a jolly song all about God’s creation of the world, complete with actions.
+This song has been a lot of fun to learn and rehearse.The children performed their song during our assembly.
+They were very courageous and absolutely fantastic.

 In science we went on a ‘senses hunt’ around school.
 The children thought about everything they could see, hear, feel and smell around our lovely school.
 They were surprised at how many different sounds we heard.
 In English the children have been working really hard to hold a sentence and accurately write our sentences in our best handwriting with capital letters, finger spaces and full stops.
 In maths the children have continued their work on place value including one more and one less than a given number.
 This has been a little tricky but the children have tried very hard and shown determination and perseverance.
 Finally in RE the children have continued to learn about creation and have particularly enjoyed studying various pieces of art that show the creation.
 It was wonderful to hear their thoughts and understanding of the different examples.